 Here are some of the other disciplines that students tended to consider together:

 - Master of Accounting prospects also considered Master of Finance and Master of Taxation

 - Master of Finance prospects also considered Master of Accounting and Master of Management

 - Master of Marketing prospects also considered Master of Global Management, Master of

 - Master of Supply Chain Management prospects also considered Master of Global Management

 and Master of Management

-While there are many different resources available to you as you work your way through all of the decisions necessary to find the best business master’s program, until now, there was no place to go for complete and objective information about available online master’s degree programs.
+While there are many different resources available to you as you work your way through all of the decisions necessary to find the best business master’s program, until recently, there was no place to go for complete and objective information about available online business master’s degree programs.

-If you are still trying to decide what type of business master’s degree to get, go to our Interactive Tool, where you can create various scenarios by type of degree, and download your free reports on the key characteristics of these programs to help get you started!
+If you are still trying to decide what type of business master’s degree is right for you, use our Interactive Tool to create various scenarios by type of degree, and generate your free reports on the key characteristics of these programs to help get you started!

 Getting your master’s degree is expensive, in terms of cost, time, and effort.
 Let the Online Degree Database help you be sure you choose the best program possible.